yerinsmgmt/markdowns/files.md

 - **GFX-01** Title card.
 "Build real software with AI."
 Over L1-READ-01.
 - **L1-READ-01** There are two ways to use an AI coding agent.
 Most people open one and type
 - **GFX-02** The two roads.
 Top road scribbles into a tangle.
 Bottom road builds in phases.
-- **L1-SCREEN-01** Installing VS Code.
-Installing the agent.
-The first version command that prove
+- **L1-SCREEN-01** The download pages, plus TYPE-04 as the checklist over your voice.
 - **L1-READ-02** Everything in this course is free.
 No API key, no credit card, no
 - **L1-FACE-03** That is your workshop set up.
 In the next lesson we do the one thing that